FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript/README.md

 ## With this repository we can create a X-Platform / Cross Platform Application running with bower, npm, ASP.NET Core, SignalR 3 and Angular 2 with Typescript.

-#### Warning: I am working with Angular 2 in RC state, ASP.NET Core which is also an release candidate and SignalR 3 which is also not released yet...but it works.
+#### Warning: I am working with Angular 2 in RC state, ASP.NET Core which is also an release candidate here because of SignalR (I will watch out to update as soon as there is something stable) and SignalR 3 ...but it works.
 Enjoy :-)

 Just clone this repo and run <pre>npm install</pre> and <pre>bower install</pre> (for signalR)